This House Believes The Thames Gateway Area is Sunk.

 Greg Haigh- ARUP with Robert Barker- BACA architects

 2007’s Pitt Review considered flooding as great a threat to peoples lives as an influenza outbreak or an act of terrorism (Times 17/12/07).
 One of its many recomendations was wherever possible,new development should not take place in flood risk areas and that there should be a strong presumption against building on the floodplain.
 It is now more or less accepted thinking that flood risk areas will be more vulnerable in future and in some cases may be taken back entirely by the sea, so why, despite this evidense, are we still building there and putting future communities in potential harms way?

-The debate launches a new Building Futures Project with the ICE that looks at Managing Retreat and Coastal Realignment.
+The debate launched a new Building Futures Project with the ICE that will look at Managing Retreat and Coastal Realignment.
 This work is a development and extension of 2007’s highly successful Living with Water which has since gone on to influence and inform wider RIBA policy and guidance for those building in areas of flood risk.

 READ A REVIEW